Fastest-Coder-First/Weather_Forecast/README.md

 ### Run
-To run from VSCode's terminal, go to the integrated terminal and paste this:
+To view Minimal Weather Forecast from terminal, go to the project loc in cmd and paste this:

 ```bash
 python weather.py <city_name>